operator-framework/community/README.md

 ## Helm Operator Plugins Working Group

-To organize and steer the development of [helm-operator-plugins](https://github.com/operator-framework/helm-operator-plugins) for the SDK, and related projects.
+To organize and steer the development of [helm-operator-plugins](https://github.com/operator-framework/helm-operator-plugins) and related projects.

 ### Meetings